Kume Island (Kumejima) 久米島

 A floor of stone

-On the eastern peninsula, you can find a flat stretch of about 1,000 rocks known as Tatami-ishi, or the Tatami Stones.
+On the eastern side of Kume Island, you can find a flat stretch of about 1,000 rocks known as Tatami-ishi, or the Tatami Stones.
 Only exposed at low tide, the stones are each about one meter in diameter, and they bring to mind a room of traditional Japanese tatami mats.
 They were formed millions of years ago from contracting lava after a nearby volcano erupted.

 Uegusuku Castle was built at Kume's highest point by the island's rulers in the 15th century.
 Today, only ruins of the castle remain, but it is still well worth a visit for an impressive view of the island.